flaviogrossi/zxcvbn/README.md

 ```
 This is a version of the `zxcvbn` password strength estimator with added data
 files for the italian language.
+Credits to napolux/paroleitaliane for the list
+of names and surnames.

 _________________________________________________/\/\___________________
 _/\/\/\/\/\__/\/\__/\/\____/\/\/\/\__/\/\__/\/\__/\/\________/\/\/\/\___